auth0/docs/articles/tokens.md

 This section contains pointers on best practices related to the `id_token`.

 ####Token Validation
 Single Page Applications or mobile apps do not need to validate the JWT as they just pass it to something else.
 Server side APIs that receive the JWT, however, do need to validate  it.
-There are server side APIs to do such validation.
+There are server-side APIs to do such validation.
 One example for node.js is: https://github.com/auth0/node-jsonwebtoken

-Could mention this blog post?
-https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/
-If there is any sensitive information included in the JWT, it should be encrypted, but the need for this is not common.
+A blog post with advice about vulnerabilities to avoid in use of JWTs. https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/ If there is any sensitive information included in the JWT, it should be encrypted, but the need for this is not common.

 ## Auth0 access token
 The Auth0 access token, usually called `access_token` in the code samples, is an opaque string which is returned by calls that invoke the Auth0 authentication process and is only used to call the Auth0 API.
-The Auth0 access token does not contain any claims, cannot be decoded, and is not signed.
+The Auth0 access token does not contain any claims, cannot be decoded, does not conform with any standard and is not signed.

 https://auth0.com/docs/libraries/auth0js